Who Owns Ford?

 Furthermore, Ford collaborates with rental car companies and fleet providers to extend the distribution of its commercial vehicles.
 These collaborations enable Ford to reach a wider customer base and provide access to their vehicles for short-term rentals or fleet operations.

-See also Who Owns Salesforce?
+See also Who Owns Reebok?

 Frequently Asked Questions